I-Brain-BCI/ibrain_website/content/join-us/NHP-Co-PI/index.md

 <!--more-->

 ## Position Summary
-We are seeking an experienced Lab Manager with PhD and postdoctoral experience to oversee comprehensive laboratory operations, including financial management, equipment procurement, safety protocols, and research coordination.
-This position requires strong leadership skills and the ability to manage diverse responsibilities in a dynamic research environment while supporting cutting-edge neuroscience and bioengineering research activities.
+We are seeking highly motivated Co-Principal Investigators/Research Professors to join i-BRAIN and contribute to cutting-edge neuroscience research.
+This position offers the opportunity to conduct independent research under the mentorship of the Principal Investigator while co-leading innovative nonhuman primate (NHP) electrophysiology programs and next-generation brain–computer interface development.

 ## Core Responsibilities
 1. **Co-Lead Nonhuman Primate (NHP) Research Programs**